openbmc/openbmc/poky/documentation/ref-manual/qa-checks.rst

    Package names must appear only once in the :term:`PACKAGES` variable.
-You might receive this error if you are attempting to add a package to ``PACKAGES`` that is already in the variable's value.
+You might receive this error if you are attempting to add a package to :term:`PACKAGES` that is already in the variable's value.